I think of Rice Pudding as comfort food.

-is simple to make, uses the most basic of ingredients (milk, rice, and sugar),
+Comfort food should be simple to make, using the most basic of ingredients

-milk is the basis for all rice pudding recipes, country and culture
+milk seems to be the basis for a lot of rice pudding recipes, country and culture

-does influence what type of milk was (is) used and also what spices (nutmeg, mace, and cinnamon) and flavorings (such
+does influence what type of rice and milk to use and also what spices (nutmeg, mace, and cinnamon) and flavorings (such

 as rose water, vanilla, orange and lemon peel) are added to the pudding.

-preference is either a long or short grain white rice, the difference
+jasmine.
+My personal preference is to use either a long or short grain

-and the milk reduces during cooking so don't be tempted to use extra rice.
-Lastly,
+rice expands and the milk reduces during cooking so don't be tempted to

 is cooked.
 Leaving the rice pudding uncovered until it has